ugtrain/ugtrain/README.md

 ## Legal Warning

 Don't use game trainers or any other cheating software for commercial closed-source, multi-player or online games!
-Please don't use "ugtrain" for that!
+Please don't use ugtrain for that!
 You may violate copyright and other laws by doing so.
 Recording videos of doing so makes the situation even worse in terms of law.
 Please always read the end user license agreement (EULA) of the game to be very